Eluo-dev/Movie_Correlation_Analysis/README.md

 Hypothesis: budget and company will be highly correlated with gross revenue, analyze the data to verify if this is true

 Pycharm not displaying all csv data so I used Jupyter Notebook instead of Pycharm

+Insert your own directory when locating and reading the data